deejaygraham/sketchnoting-for-developers/draft.md

 only required to parse or compile on a single machine - your brain. (works on my machine).

+use colour to draw attention to things - not everywhere

 # Embrace your mistakes

 Don't worry about spelling or drawing mistakes.
 You can come back and fill in letters, draw over bits that are wrong and mostly no one will notice in the finished note.
 If you make a mess, just accept it and move on - worrying about what you have done wrong will stop you capturing anything else the speaker has to say.

+Cover them up
+or repeat them - first rule of improv. repeat and make it look like you intended it.
+Use patterns to scratch them out if required

+Examples of mistakes

+# Review

+Towards the end of the talk, check whether you have captured the right things.
+Are the main points visible, do they stand out?
+If not maybe make them more visible with spot colours, boxes or banners, numbers

+Is the flow of the talk clear?
+Can you do anything else to enhance the hierarchy and connect ideas together that were not obvious at the time.

+Quotes?
+Put in speech bubbles or quotation marks.

 Practice improves
 Confreaks, youtube - no pressure way to practice - press pause

 # Unit Test